 ETM contracted with the North Florida Transportation Planning Organization (TPO) in partnership with St. Johns County to identify and prioritize the construction of missing sidewalk gaps on the County’s collector roadways.
-St. Johns County needed a defensible and flexible methodology to rank the construction of missing sidewalk gaps that would provide the most beneficial use of limited funding.
+St. Johns County needed a defensible and flexible methodology to rank the construction of sidewalk gaps.

-The second step involved field reviews to evaluate the constructability and relative cost of the highest ranked sidewalk gaps.
-A digital data collection application known as Survey123 by Esri was utilized to collect and manage data captured during field visits.
+The second step involved field reviews to evaluate the constructability and relative cost of the highest-ranked sidewalk gaps.
 To provide the County with additional flexibility and ease in visualizing the sidewalk gap data and analysis, ETM developed a web application.
 The web application is a dynamic, interactive mapping tool to help visualize the sidewalk gap data and analysis in the context of other existing conditions.

 The third step involved refinement of the list and ongoing updates to the sidewalk gap data and analysis by a Steering Committee of County staff with various areas of expertise in the planning, design, funding, and sidewalk construction.